MayamaTakeshi/redmine_rt/README.md

   - WebSocket endpoints to permit to subscribe to channels and send/receive messages thru them.

-This plugin works with Redmine 4 (https://github.com/redmine/redmine) using ActionCable or Redmine 3 using websocket-rails (http://websocket-rails.github.io/).
+This plugin works with Redmine 4 and above (https://github.com/redmine/redmine).

 You must install dependency plugin redmine_base_deface: